top of page

 She is Board-Certified by the Royal College of Physicians and Surgeons of Canada.

-Why I became a psychiatrist for musicians
+Why I work as a psychiatrist for musicians

-• “How do I stay connected to my creative purpose while under relentless commercial pressure?”
+• How do I stay connected to my creative purpose under sustained commercial pressure?

 bottom of page